karanveersp/nasaclient/README.md

 # NASA Client
-A Spring Boot consumer of NASA's public api.
+A Spring Boot consumer of NASA's public REST api.

 The application is hosted at: https://nasaclient.herokuapp.com/